stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 and that all edge cases are handled correctly.

-  For instance, if there is a @ref stan::math::check_size_match function, then there should be a test that makes sure that if the sizes don't match, this error gets thrown.
+  For instance, if there is a @ref stan::math::check_size_match function, then there should be a test that makes sure that if the sizes don't match, and exception is thrown.
   It is not necessary to check the error message in the tests, just check that an exception is thrown and the exception type is correct.

 2. Check that the function returns the expect values for a couple suitable inputs.